Epiphyseal Injuries

 - Males: Age 12–15

-- Much less common in infancy and early childhood because epiphysis is not ossified and acts as a shock absorber
+- Much less common in infancy and early childhood because epiphysis is not yet ossified and acts as a shock absorber

 - Twice as common in males because female bones mature earlier